The Active Vision and Neural Computation Lab

 Current research topics

-Foveal Processing
+Foveal Processing and eye movements

 Humans see best at the very center center of their visual field.
 This “high-resolution” region is called the fovea and, among mammals, only primates have one.
 The primate fovea is a highly-specialized anatomical adaptation for high-resolution spatial vision and it differs substantially from the peripheral retina and the retinas of other mammals.